-The degree of discipline, (i.e. detention, suspension from extracurricular activities, suspensions or exclusions), rests in the sound discretion of the administration of the Westwood Public Schools, or the Westwood School Committee, where required by law.
-In imposing discipline, the decision-maker will consider any information which he/she/they feels is relevant.
+The degree of discipline, (i.e. detention; Saturday School; Highly Structured Days; loss of Privileges; restorative interventions; suspensions; exclusions), rests in the sound discretion of the administration of the Westwood Public Schools, or the Westwood School Committee, where required by law.
+In imposing discipline, the decision-maker will consider any and all relevant information.
 Such information may include some of the following: prior disciplinary record, academic progress, seriousness of incident, mitigating or exacerbating circumstances surrounding the incident.
+The student will know the reasons for the discipline prior to the discipline being imposed.